Global Research Impact

 GSSW Dean Henrika McCoy states, “Professors Kimberly Bender, Johnny Kim, Jeffrey Jenson and Eugene Walls are exceptional scholars, teachers and mentors whose work is continuing to transform social work science, education and practice.
 They are true leaders in social work and the work of social change.”

 Kim’s research focuses on clinical interventions to improve mental health outcomes for adolescents and families in community and school settings.
-He is known as one of the world’s foremost experts in solution-focused brief therapy (SFBT), serves on the Research Committee for the Solution-Focused Brief Therapy Association and has written four books on the topic, including “Solution-Focused Brief Therapy with Families: A Training Manual” (American Psychological Association, 2025).
+He is known as one of the world’s foremost experts in solution-focused brief therapy (SFBT), serves on the Research Committee for the Solution-Focused Brief Therapy Association and has written five books on the topic, including “Solution-Focused Brief Therapy with Families: A Training Manual” (American Psychological Association, 2025).
 In November 2025, Kim received the Solution-Focused Brief Therapy Association’s prestigious 2025 Steve de Shazer Award, recognizing his groundbreaking research and practice in solution-focused brief therapy.

 Kim says, “It is an honor to be included among the world’s most impactful scholars.
 It is incredibly rewarding to know that my work, and the work of my many collaborators, is being used to improve interventions and outcomes for children and families.”